amodoipeter/bestwatch/README.md

 ## Usage

-* BestWatch is a place where user can explore its desired movie and be able to add and add to favorite list.
+* BestWatch is a place where user can explore its desired movie and be able to remove and add to favorite list.
 * for future we are planning to add a download link, share function.
 ## Authors